 - Red for big mistake on the car

-There is even more about the history of the racing cars and details in the lexicon.
+There is even more about the history of the racing cars and details in the wiki.
 For example, the cars are now all facelifted fortwo, but in fact they are still the same fortwo from 2018: smartEQfortwo e-cup Italy

 The idea behind the smartEQfortwo e-cup is to enable young drivers to race relatively cheaply and start a career.
 In addition, retired racing drivers also take part in the e-cup, from whom you can still learn quite a lot.
 In this beautiful constellation and because the cars are 100% the same, it shows who can drive best.
 ABS and ESP are of course switched off and the short wheelbase makes the smart fortwo particularly difficult to drive.